FreshKernel/kraft-sync/admin/README.md

 ### ⭐️ Important for mods uploaded to Curse Forge:

-Most Minecraft launchers doesn't store Curse Forge CDN Download URL anymore, they usually store the project and the file id, the script will send an HTTP GET request to [Curse Forge API](https://docs.curseforge.com/) which require an API key and have a limit for how many times we send a request, we could require a `API_KEY` so you have to register first in their website and then get it.
+Most Minecraft launchers don't store Curse Forge CDN Download URL anymore, they usually store the project and the file id.

+The application will send an HTTP GET request to [Curse Forge API](https://docs.curseforge.com/) which requires an API key and has a rate limit.
-To make the process easier we already included a default `API_KEY`, try to use other providers like [Modrinth](https://www.modrinth.com/) when possible for downloading mods in your Minecraft launcher as this will make the process easier, faster with fewer errors as it doesn't require sending any request using the **network**.
+To make the process easier, we already included a default `API_KEY` and the option to override it.

+When possible, consider using alternatives such as [Modrinth](https://www.modrinth.com/) when possible for downloading mods in your
+Minecraft launcher as this will make the process easier and faster with fewer errors as it doesn't require sending any request using the **network**.

 Some launchers store the download URL from the **Modrinth** provider, even if the mod is downloaded from Curse Forge.
 If a mod is not available on Modrinth, the launcher may only store the Curse Forge project and file ID.
 In such cases,